 \section{Optimising the information exchange process}

 Independently of whether one uses a TDMA or FDMA approach, one should strive for minimising data rates subject to satisfying some given bounds on the expected control performance indexes.
-Assuming that the to-be-encoded coefficients (like the ones in~\eqref{equ:to-be-encoded-vector-of-coefficients}) are encoded using the alphabet \(\mathbb{X}_{i,f}\), that \(\fip\) is the number of bits defining \(\mathbb{X}_{i,f}\), that \(\fwidth\) is the number of bits used to encode the value \(m\) in~\eqref{equ:values-of-the-ideal-coefficients} (note that indeed this information is not known \emph{a priori}, and shall be exchanged too), and that \(\hp\) is the number of intervals defining such a spline and thus the number of coefficients in \(\Delta\dpl\), encoding a specific \(\wpl_{BA}\) as in~\eqref{eq:packets} means using
+Assuming that the to-be-encoded coefficients (like the ones in~\eqref{equ:to-be-encoded-vector-of-coefficients}) are encoded using the alphabet \(\mathbb{X}_{i,f}\), that \(\fip\) is the number of bits defining \(\mathbb{X}_{i,f}\), that \(\fwidth\) is the number of bits used to encode the value \(m\) in~\eqref{equ:values-of-the-ideal-coefficients} (\(m\) is not known \emph{a priori}, and shall be exchanged too), and that \(\hp\) is the number of intervals defining such a spline and thus the number of coefficients in \(\Delta\dpl\), encoding a specific \(\wpl_{BA}\) as in~\eqref{eq:packets} means using

 bits of the available packet payload.
-If then \(\Nsize\) is the cardinality of the network, and considering that the generic agent \(A\) shall communicate, at each communication iteration, information about \(\Nsize-1\) splines (intuitively, a \(\wpl_{BA}\) as in~\eqref{eq:packets} per each agent \(B\) present in the network) plus the own ID, the bits that shall be allocated in the payload to this information will be given by
+Assume that \(\Nsize\) is the cardinality of the network, and that the generic agent \(A\) shall communicate, at each communication iteration, information about \(\Nsize-1\) splines (intuitively, one \(\wpl_{BA}\) as in~\eqref{eq:packets} for each agent \(B\) present in the network) plus the transmitter's ID.
+Under these assumptions the number of bits allocated in the payload will be given by

-Depending then on which protocol and coding scheme one uses (and thus number of parity bits, size of the preamble, etc.), the \psz requirement translates into a specific data rate \bw.
-That \bw should then guarantee (at least statistically) some maximum absolute error \(\msep\) and \(\mses\) on the relative positions and velocities of the vehicles, while guaranteeing enough time for the agents to transmit their packets.
+Depending on which protocol and coding scheme one uses (possibly including the number of parity bits, size of the preamble, and so on), the \psz requirement will thus translate into a data rate \bw.
+That \bw should then guarantee (at least statistically) some maximum absolute error \(\msep\) and \(\mses\) on the relative positions and speeds of the vehicles, while guaranteeing enough time for the agents to transmit their packets.

-The errors \(\msep\) and \(\mses\) though will in turn depend on several factors, for example the actual channel conditions and agents' positions at sea, since both affecting the statistics about packets losses and information delays.
-Assuming to know an expression for the data rate \bw as a function of the tunable parameters in the adaptation schemes proposed in Sections~\ref{sec:adapting-to-broadcast} to~\ref{sec:quantizing-splines}, one may try to optimise such adaptations by solving the program
+It is paramount to note that the errors \(\msep\) and \(\mses\) will in the field depend on several factors, such as the actual channel conditions and the agents' positions at sea -- these factors will indeed affect both the probability of packet loss and information delay.
+Assuming to know an expression for the data rate \bw as a function of the parameters in the adaptation schemes proposed in Sections~\ref{sec:adapting-to-broadcast} to~\ref{sec:quantizing-splines}, one may try to optimise such adaptations by solving the program